Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 Full Content +

-On June 30, 2026, the stablecoin market witnessed an unprecedented 'mega-coalition showdown.'
+On June 30, 2026, the Stablecoin market witnessed an unprecedented 'mega-coalition showdown.'
 Bloomberg reported that a super-alliance spanning Web2 and Web3, traditional finance, and tech officially emerged — over 100 institutions including Visa, Mastercard, Stripe, Coinbase, BlackRock, BNY Mellon, and Alphabet (Google) jointly established the 'Open Standard' consortium, announcing the launch of a new dollar stablecoin, Open USD (OUSD), set to debut in the second half of 2026.

 OUSD's core pitch comes down to two words: sharing revenue.
 The consortium announced OUSD is designed with no minting/redemption fees, and will 'share the majority of reserve asset yields with participating partners.'
 This design directly targets Circle's (USDC issuer) core profit model — surviving on reserve interest.
 Markets reacted immediately: Circle's stock ($CRCL) plunged over 13% in a single day, one of the largest single-day drops since Circle's IPO.